This page includes: Important comments, and a list of future and past events with selected photos and results

 Photo above.
 Here is the judge explaining to his associate judge while judging the NATS.

 This led to a third question of whether the National Board should make appointments to a National Judging panel.
 From my experience it was decided against doing so, or rather not to pursue the idea.
 The reason can only be guessed at.
 Probably because there were too many more important issues at the time but also the danger of perceived nepotism.

 In any event, there is only the NSW Division’s list because NSW is the only Division with an appointment process.
 So that is where the situation stands.

 Recently I was asked by the NSW Division to update the 2002 document.
 This has been done and the draft document was sent to all Associate and full NSW Judges.
-A copy of the updated document will be referenced here if I can work out how to do a link to a PDF file.
+A copy of the updated document is available from the Mohair News tab at the top left of this page.

 Not really Angoras but still central to our existence.
 I thought I might put a few comments down to see if it applies to everyone.
 I am continually frustrated with the Windows 10 operating system.
 Now it may be because I want to do things my way, instead of the Microsoft way.
 But still; much of computing in the past has claimed a good deal of intuitive method.
 Not anymore.
 Windows (or Microsoft) wants to do it it’s way and tries to help – well the difficulty is that “help” is not intuitive.